 Several research networks foster interdisciplinary research and scholarly activities at UNCG.
 Composed of faculty members and researchers from the UNCG community whose scholarship and teaching reflect a core theme, these networks capitalize on and leverage UNCG’s strengths by coordinating and facilitating collaborations and enhancing research, scholarship and teaching.

-Learn more here about the Atlantic World Research Network (AWRN), the Child and Family Research Network (CFRN), the Community-Based Research Network (CBR), the Gerontology Research Network, the Human Rights Research Network (HRRN), the College of Arts and Sciences faculty network MERGE, and the RISE Network dedicated to science, technology, engineering, and math education.
+Learn more here about the Atlantic World Research Network (AWRN), the Child and Family Research Network (CFRN), Coalition for Diverse Language Communities (CDLC), the Gerontology Research Network, the Human Rights Research Network (HRRN), the Innovations in Interpersonal Violence Prevention Research Group, and the RISE Network dedicated to science, technology, engineering, and math education.

 Faculty and staff at UNCG pursue excellence not only across campus but also in the high-tech environments provided by two research parks.